 Typical of the region are the white grape varieties Zierfandler (Spätrot) and Rotgipfler, which are seldom encountered elsewhere.
 These two varieties are traditionally used in a cuvée blend, producing the legendary Spätrot-Rotgipfler.
 Traditional varieties also include Blauer Portugieser (formerly known as Vöslauer) and Neuburger, together with modern wines from the Pinot family, like Pinot Noir, Sankt Laurent and Zweigelt, as well as Merlot and Cabernet Sauvignon.

-Red wine-producing villages include Bad Vöslau, Sooß, Tattendorf and Teesdorf, whereas the traditional white wine-growing areas are around Perchtoldsdorf, Gumpoldskirchen, Pfaffstätten, Baden, Guntramsdorf and Traiskirchen.
+The growing of red wine is focussed in Bad Vöslau, Sooß, Tattendorf and Teesdorf, while classic white wines are produced in Perchtoldsdorf, Gumpoldskirchen, Pfaffstätten, Baden, Guntramsdorf and Traiskirchen.